Distance Domains: Completeness: Outline

 Apart from the inherent interest in generalization, we feel examples like this justify the study of distance domains.
 So from now on we put functional analysis to one side to develop a general domain theory for non-symmetric distances.

-\section{Outline}
+\section{\bf Outline}

 While category theory is not our focus, we do consider one very elementary category $\mathbf{GRel}$ of generalized relations.
-Indeed, throughout we make use of various interpolation assumptions and characterizations which are concisely described by composition $\circ$ in $\mathbf{GRel}$.
+Indeed, throughout we make use of various interpolation assumptions which are concisely described by composition $\circ$ in $\mathbf{GRel}$.
 In \autoref{TheCat}, we describe the basic properties of $\mathbf{GRel}$ and set out much of the notation used throughout.
 Note our functions take values in $[0,\infty]$, rather than the more general quantales often considered elsewhere.
 This is primarily to reduce the notational burden, which is already quite heavy due to the various topologies, relations and operations we need to consider.
 In any case, $[0,\infty]$ valued functions are perfectly suited to the analytic examples we have in mind.

 As mentioned above, one of our primary goals is to generalize previous work on hemimetrics to distances, functions merely satisfying the triangle inequality.
-This is crucial because we want to develop a dual theory of distance domains starting from distance analogs of the way-below relation.
-In \autoref{Distances} we discuss distances $\mathbf{d}$ and their hemimetric reflexivizations $\overline{\mathbf{d}}$ and $\underline{\mathbf{d}}$ in \autoref{hemiprop}.
-Following that, we give some simple examples on $[0,1]$ and $[0,\infty]$.
+This generalization is crucial because we want to develop a dual theory of distance domains starting from distance analogs of the way-below relation.
+In \autoref{Distances} we discuss these distances $\mathbf{d}$ and their associated upper and lower hemimetrics $\overline{\mathbf{d}}$ and $\underline{\mathbf{d}}$.

+Next, in \autoref{Uniform} we breifly introduce the uniform preorder $\precapprox$ and equivalence relation $\approx$ on generalized relations.
+This generalizes the usual uniform equivalence of metrics and is needed to describe weak interpolation assumptions required for the best results (e.g. see \autoref{hemi<d}).

+In \autoref{B}, we introduce balls and their associated topologies.
+In particular, we show how balls characterize upper and lower hemimetrics and how the preorders $\leq^{\overline{\mathbf{d}}}$ and $\leq^{\underline{\mathbf{d}}}$ defined from $\mathbf{d}$ coincide with the specialization preorders of ball topologies.

+As we deal with non-hemimetric distances, it is natural to consider a certain strict version $<^\mathbf{d}$ of $\leq^\mathbf{d}$, which we discuss in \autoref{TSO}.
+This will be particularly important in our future work when we exhibit equivalences between distance domains and classical domains of formal balls.
+As a preliminary to this, here we investigate the relationship between $\underline{<^\mathbf{d}}$ and $\leq^{\underline{\mathbf{d}}}$ under certain interpolation assumptions.

-Next, in \autoref{CN}, we discuss two natural generalizations of Cauchy nets.
-Note here, as elsewhere, basic properties of hemimetrics can often be extended to distances and even more general functions by replacing $\mathbf{d}$ with $\overline{\mathbf{d}}$ and $\underline{\mathbf{d}}$ where appropriate.
+In \autoref{N}, we make some elementary observations on nets and their limits.
+This leads to \autoref{CN}, where we discuss two natural generalizations of Cauchy nets.
+Note here, as elsewhere, basic properties of hemimetrics can often be extended to distances by replacing $\mathbf{d}$ with $\overline{\mathbf{d}}$ and $\underline{\mathbf{d}}$ where appropriate.